 Although lottery winnings over $5,000 are generally subject to automatic federal and possibly state withholding, you must list all winnings (regardless of amount) on your tax return.
-These winnings are considered income for tax purposes, and you are required to declare any winnings when filing taxes – even if they are not automatically withheld.
+These winnings are considered income for tax purposes, and may be subject to the IRS prize tax.
+So, you are required to declare any winnings when filing taxes – even if they are not automatically withheld.

 Filing the Right Forms

 When you win the lottery, you have to claim these winnings on Form 1040 as “Other Income” on the line labeled “8”.
 Payers will also issue you a Form W-2G, Certain Gambling Winnings, for your lottery earnings.

 This is where a tax professional experienced in assisting lottery winners will come in handy.
 They can help you navigate the ins and outs of this often confusing IRS prize tax process if you've never filed this type of tax return before.

 You do need to keep in mind, however, that the IRS does not have a straight 25 percent tax on lottery winnings, as is often rumored.
 Because your winnings are taxed as earnings, lotto winnings can be taxed up to the highest bracket, which for tax year 2021 is 37 percent.

 Single filers will reach this bracket at $523,600 or higher in winnings, and married couples who file jointly will find themselves in this bracket at $628,300 and higher in lottery earnings for tax year 2021.
 While 2022 single filers reach the highest bracket at $539,900, with married filing jointly couples taxed at the highest 37 percent tax rate when income reaches $647,850.